vallieres/cordova-plugin-get-router-ip-address/README.md

 # cordova-plugin-get-router-ip-address
 Cordova (PhoneGap) plugin to fetch the router's IP address.
-Presently only for iOS, Android to follow.
+Presently only for iOS and Android.

 Instructions
 ------------